By Martin Ebner

 Related: how to lose 50lbs in one year

 Short Answer: yes and no

-If mass muscle building is what you're after, i recommend going for a high protein, high carb, low fat diet over the course of 6 months.
-Once spring pokes it's cheeky little head out, hit the carb cycling HARD.
-It will almost certainly help unveil months of hard work and leave you looking tip tip just in time for summer.
+If muscle building is what you're after, I recommend going for a high protein, high carb, low fat diet over the course of 6 months.
+Once spring pokes it's cheeky little head out, try a carb cycling diet to lower body fat.
+It will almost certainly help unveil months of hard work and leave you looking great just in time for summer.